abdelkimo/or-tools/doc_sources/MANUAL/source/manual/tsp/tsp.rst

 These instances are out of scope of the Constraint Programming paradigm [#tsp_difficult_for_cp]_.
-CP shines when you consider complicated side constraints like the addition of *time windows*: each customer (represented by a node) has to be visited inside a given time interval.
+CP shines when you consider complicated side constraints like the addition of *time windows*: each customer (represented by a node) has to be serviced inside a given time interval.

 ..  [#tsp_record] The record at the time of writing is the ``pla85900`` instance in Gerd Reinelt's
     `TSPLIB <http://comopt.ifi.uni-heidelberg.de/software/TSPLIB95/>`_.
 This instance is a VLSI application